mph-/lcapy/doc/internals.rst

 Adding new components
 =====================

-# Define in grammar.py
+1. Define in grammar.py.

-# Add class in mnacpts.py for simulation
+2. Add class in mnacpts.py for simulation.

-# Add class in schemcpts.py for drawing
+3. Add class in schemcpts.py for drawing.

 Schematic layout